aws-samples/aws-mlflow-sagemaker-cdk/README.md

 # install the libraries
 pip install mlflow==1.23.1 boto3

-# build and push the container to ECR
+# build and push the container to ECR into your account
 mlflow sagemaker build-and-push-container
 ```